 Teaching is one of the core missions of the Department of Medicine.
-The department is committed to provide high quality teaching for learners at all levels in a variety of settings.
+The department is committed to providing high quality teaching for learners at all levels in a variety of settings.
 The ability of the department to achieve this goal depends on the recognition and support of its outstanding teachers, and the creation of opportunities to promote the development of excellence in teaching skills in the faculty.

 The program provides a core series of sessions and a practicum.
 The core series includes sessions on essential teaching topics: small and large group teaching techniques, bedside teaching, assessing learner needs, fostering understanding and retention of knowledge, evaluation, feedback, teaching in difficult situations and others.
-Visiting professors from Canada and the United States as well as outstanding local experts also teach and facilitate some of these sessions.
-Participants may also elect to take additional relevant graduate courses offered at the University.
+Visiting professors from Canada and the United States as well as outstanding local experts facilitate these sessions.

 The program will lead to a "Certificate of Master Teacher" from the Department of Medicine.
 Interested individuals may elect to take additional courses toward a degree program at the University.

-Curriculum Vitae and teaching portfolio/teaching dossier of applicant
+- Curriculum Vitae and teaching portfolio/teaching dossier of applicant

-A letter from the applicant describing their present clinical and teaching responsibilities and future career plans.
-This must include an indication of their plans to commit the required time to the Master Teacher Program.
+- A letter from the applicant describing their present clinical and teaching responsibilities and future career plans.
+This must include an indication of their plans to commit the required protected time to the Master Teacher Program.

 - A letter of support from their division director and/or physician-in-chief.
 This letter should include a description of the applicant's present responsibilities for teaching, future role in the teaching program of the institution, and a clear commitment to support the applicant’s time to participate in the Master Teacher Program.
 The half day weekly should be protected time, and there should be a commitment to be able to continue for the full 2-year program.

 Deadline: Tuesday, **Deadline extended to July 12, 2021**